MajidGitHubRepos/MReplayer/README.md

 [<p style="text-align:center;"><img src="https://i.ibb.co/nbM8rL6/You-Tube-icon.png" width="193" height="130"></p>](https://www.youtube.com/watch?v=Gi5auwV3L5o)

-## Source code layout
-    .
-    ├──src
-    |   ├── com.controller                # All files for Creating Abstract Interpreter and Synthesizing variable values
-    |   ├── com.antler4AC                 # All files for performing Action Code analysis
-    |   ├── com.server                    # All files for receiving traces from distributed clients
-    |   ├── com.umlrtParser               # All files for performing structural/behavioral static analysis and creating PES
-    ├── JAR                               # All required JAR files that should be added to the project ├── Experiments
-    │   ├── Original                      # Original Models (including: Replication.zip, ParcelRouter.zip , ...)
-    │   ├── PhysicalTimeStamp             # Models that annotate traces with timestamps (e.g., MDebugger)
-    |   ├── VectorTime                    # Models that annotate traces with Vector-Time
-    │   └── TimeStampFree                 # Models that use no timestamp
-    └── MDebugger
-    │   ├── DebuggerModel                 # The Debugging Agent which is developed using UML-RT
-    |   ├── Model_instrumentation         # All the developed script for the model transformation
-    |   ├── RealTimeLibs                  # All lib that should be added into the RTS directory
-    │   └── MetaModels                    # All required metamodels for executing the transformation

 # Usage
 Please note that we assume that [PapyrusRT-distribution](https://github.com/kjahed/papyrusrt-distribution) and [Eclipse Modeling Framework](https://www.eclipse.org/modeling/emf/) are avaiable on your system.
 ## Step 1 (Run PapyrusRT-distribution and Import the Project):